monsieur-delta/universum/README.md

 - precence of ``Universum`` presupposes the presence of an "environment" that is "external" to the researcher.

-- because  the existence of an observable reality is just an assumption, then ``Universum`` can determine the boundaries of the researcher’s reality
+- because  the existence of an observable reality is just an assumption, then ``Universum`` can determine the boundaries of the researcher’s reality.

 ## Assumption of Researcher-Reality Relations